Vought OS2U Kingfisher: Design and development

-In the late 1930s, Vought engineer Rex Beisel was tasked with designing an observation monoplane aircraft for the U.S. Navy suitable for many tasks, including directing battleship fire.
-In replacing the standard biplane observation aircraft with a more modern monoplane design, Beisel incorporated innovations making it the first production type to be assembled with spot welding, a process Vought and the Naval Aircraft Factory jointly developed to create a smooth fuselage that resisted buckling and generated less drag.
+In order to successfully replace the then-standard biplane observation aircraft with a more modern monoplane configuration, Beisel incorporated several innovations into the design.
+The aircraft would be the first production type to use spot welding in its manufacture, a process that Vought and the Naval Aircraft Factory had jointly developed to create a smooth fuselage that resisted buckling and generated less drag.
 Beisel also introduced high-lift devices and spoilers.
 In a unique arrangement, deflector plate flaps and drooping ailerons were located on the trailing edge of the wing to increase the camber of the wing and thus create additional lift.
-Beisel's first prototype flew in 1938, powered by an air-cooled, 450 hp Pratt & Whitney R-985-4 Wasp Junior radial engine.